browserengineering/book/book/animations.md

 in two different surfaces.
 We *could* potentially handle cases like this by making a tree of `skia.Surface` object.
 But it turns out that that approach pgets quite complicated when you get into the details.^[We'll cover one of these details---overlap testing---later in the chapter.
-There are many more in a real browser.]
+Another is that there may be multiple "child" pieces of content, only some of which may be animating.
+There even more in a real browser.]

 Instead, think of the display list as a flat list of "leaf" *paint commands* like `DrawText`.^[The tree of visual effects is applied to some of those paint